Bartok the Magnificent: Plot

 After Bartok returns to Baba Yaga, she reveals that she needs something from Bartok himself.
 Baba Yaga rejects all his offers and, outraged, Bartok lashes out at her, accusing her of lying and cheating.
 Suddenly stricken with guilt, Bartok apologizes and cries, allowing Baba Yaga to obtain the most important ingredient: a tear of compassion from the heart.
 She conjures up a potion from Piloff's essence, energy from one of the crown's jewels, the magic feather's magic, and Bartok's tear.
 Baba Yaga reveals that she never kidnapped Ivan, as she has Bartok see Moscow's castle, implying that Ivan is imprisoned there.
 Baba Yaga also reveals that the potion was intended for Bartok himself, making whatever he is in his heart ten times on the outside.
 Bartok and Zozi return to town.
 Bartok explains his adventure to Ludmilla and people in the throne room.
 He then leads Ludmilla and Vol, the Captain of the Guard, up to the top of the tower, where Ivan is imprisoned.

 Ludmilla imprisons Bartok and angrily scolds at Vol about Ivan being imprisoned, revealing that she had Vol impersonate Baba Yaga and kidnap the prince while she framed the real Baba Yaga as part of her plan to steal the throne.
 Ludmilla wanted Vol to kill Ivan after kidnapping him, but Vol mistakenly imprisoned him.
 Ludmilla imprisons Vol as punishment for his confusion, steals Bartok's potion, and leaves her prisoners in a flooded tower.
 Ludmilla drinks Bartok's potion, thinking that it will make her a more powerful leader.
-However, instead, it turns her into a giant dragon.
-When she discovers this through a mirror to her shock, she becomes feral, causing her to attack Moscow.
+However, instead, it turns her into a giant dragon, causing her to attack Moscow.

-Zozi comes and rescues Bartok, Ivan, and Vol. Bartok battles Ludmilla.
-He uses his skills from his tasks in the Iron Forest to trick her into climbing the tower.
+Zozi comes and rescues Bartok, Ivan, and Vol. Bartok battles Ludmilla, and he uses his skills from his tasks in the Iron Forest to trick her into climbing the tower.
 When Ludmilla reaches the top, her increased weight causes it to collapse, crushing her and unleashing a wave that douses the flames caused by her newfound fiery breath.
-As the townsfolk gather around the wreckage, Zozi discovers that Baba Yaga is not really wicked, and hails Bartok as a true hero.
+As the townsfolk gather around the wreckage, Zozi discovers that Baba Yaga is not wicked, and hails Bartok as a true hero.
 Ivan and the people praise Bartok for his heroism.
 Bartok returns Ivan's ring and thanks Baba Yaga for his skills.
 The three hug before Bartok bids farewell to them, and he counts on seeing them again someday.